mmo-org-my/weewx-temperaturnu/readme.txt

 - Convert temperature to Celsius if your station uses Fahrenheit
 - Upload to Temperatur.nu for each new archive record

+Temperature Conversion:

+The extension automatically detects your weather station's unit system and converts the temperature to Celsius as required by Temperatur.nu:

+- If your station uses US units (Fahrenheit): (°F - 32) × 5/9 = °C
+- If your station uses metric units (Celsius): No conversion needed
+- Temperature is rounded to 1 decimal place

+Example conversions:
+- 32°F → 0°C
+- 68°F → 20°C
+- 72.5°F → 22.5°C
+- 212°F → 100°C

 Troubleshooting:

 1) Check weewx logs for errors: